bradfordboyle/brave-and-true/clojure-noob/README.md

 [Clojure Development with Visual Studio Code](https://spin.atomicobject.com/2017/06/22/clojure-development-with-visual-studio-code/)

 ## Key Concepts

 1. Forms
    - literals
    - operations
+   - sometimes referred to expression
+   - if is a special form
 2. Binding
    - you bind names, not assigning
+   - def does let you re-def things
+     - you should treat def as if it’s defining constants
    - immutable
    - see `let`
 3. Data structures